 The Day One system offers a full Management Information suite…it supports a comprehensive reporting suite and real time progress monitoring, and allows for communications and reminders just as many LMS applications offer.

-The Day One solution is an excellent example of the role that e-learning and learning technologies can play using system simulation in aligning learning and development to directly improving the performance of an employee and an organisation in a seamless and streamlined way.
+The Day One solution is an excellent example of the role that e-learning and learning technologies can play using system simulation in aligning learning and development to directly improving the performance of a retail telephonist, a call centre employee and an organisation in a seamless and streamlined way.